The father of the bride has an important role to play in the wedding party.

-Your suit should always be tailored to fit to ensure you are presented well.
+Your father of the bride suit should always be tailored to fit to ensure you are presented well.
 You should be wearing a color that is appropriate for the time of day, although for formal attire, you usually can’t go wrong with black.

 If you’re ever in doubt, it’s better to overdress rather than under-dress for the big day.
 A tailored suit and accessories will always look good.